Business Intelligence architecture: key benefits, components, and principles summarized

 The basic principles relate to the following aspects:

-2. Granularity: data are submitted as detailed as possible and display the exact same granularity as the data in the source system(s).
+2. Granularity: data are submitted with as much detail as possible and displays the exact same granularity as the data in the source system(s).
 This principle increases the testability and verifiability of data and information in reports.
 It also allows for detailed reports because no information is lost.
-Information will be lost if concentrated rather than detailed data are submitted (at a higher level).
+Information will be lost if concentrated rather than submitting detailed data (at a higher level).

 3. Synchronisation: the refresh rate of data in both the data warehouse and reports should coincide with the regularity and frequency of events in the relevant business processes.
 This prevents the organization from missing out on important events.